By Rob Shaul

 The “mission-direct” emphasis of MTI’s research significantly impacts study design.
-Ideally, our mini-studies deploy elements which are practical and commonly used/experienced by our mountain and tactical athlete population.
-As well, ideally, our mini studies are simple enough that the same study can be completed by others, without special equipment, techniques or expertise.
+Ideally, our mini-studies deploy elements that are practical and commonly used/experienced by our mountain and tactical athlete population.
+As well, ideally, our mini studies are simple enough that the same study can be completed by others, without special equipment, techniques, or expertise.

 Question 1: What would be the nutrition supplement dosage and recipe variations?

 To keep things simple we decided to use common, non-caffeinated energy gels and almond butter as our event nutrition supplements and conduct three trials.

 With this mini-study, we wanted to test the effect of a supplement recipe that includes carbs, fat, and protein.
 To keep this simple, we decide on nut butter, and to keep it even simpler, decided to use Justin’s brand, Classic Almond Butter Squeeze Packs as we felt these could easily be carried and eaten by mountain and tactical athletes during loaded movement.
 Each 1.15 oz. squeeze pack contains a total of 190 calories with 160 calories from fat.
 Each pack contains 6g of carbs, 7g of protein, and 18g of fat.

 Question 2: How would the event be designed to ensure the same amount of work was completed for every trial and how long should the event last?